cb125/cb125.github.io/README.md

 * **Current Projects**:
   * I've been working lately on scope, both on the theory of scope taking, and on the empirical landscape of scope islands.
-    * [Rethinking scope islands](https://github.com/cb125/scope-islands).
+    * [Rethinking scope islands](https://www.mitpressjournals.org/doi/abs/10.1162/ling_a_00419).
 2021.
 In press at *Linguistic Inquiry*.
 Contrary to the standard wisdom, abundant naturally-occuring data shows that clauses are not scope islands.
+Haskell code available here: https://github.com/cb125/scope-islands.
     * [The logic of Quantifier Raising](https://doi.org/10.3765/sp.13.20).
 2020. *Semantics and Pragmatics*, Early Access.
 The first study of the formal properties of Quantifier Raising.
 I show that QR is decidable, even in the presence of unrestricted type lifting.
     * [NL-lambda as the Logic of Scope and Movement](https://rdcu.be/cdsdC).
 2019. *Journal of Logic, Language and Information* **28**, 217–237.
 Decidability, interpolation, and soundness and completeness proofs for a logic with Quantifier Raising and a unit, which can characterize both overt and covert movement.